Alexander Petrov (figure skater): 2014–15 season

 In his season's debut at the Junior Grand Prix series, Petrov took the silver medal in Ljubljana, Slovenia, where he led China's Jin Boyang after the short program and finished 3.84 points behind Jin overall after the latter landed three quadruple jumps in the free skate.
 He went on to win gold in Tallinn, Estonia, outscoring Japan's Sota Yamamoto by 5.67 points, and qualified for his second consecutive Junior Grand Prix Final, where he would eventually take home the bronze medal after finishing second in the free skate.
 Competing on the senior level at the 2014 Finlandia Trophy, he placed second in the short and third in the free skate, taking the bronze medal behind American Adam Rippon.
 Petrov won his first international senior title at the 2014 Cup of Nice after placing first in both programs and outscoring fellow medalists Artur Dmitriev, Jr. and Keiji Tanaka by over thirty points.
 He then followed that win with a gold medal at the 2014 Volvo Open Cup.
 On November 22, Petrov placed first at the 2014 Warsaw Cup posting personal best scores with a total of 231.53 points.

 In early 2015, Petrov fell ill several times with an acute respiratory infection.
 Illness took its toll on his performance at the World Junior Championships where he finished 6th overall after winning a bronze medal for the short program.
 Petrov ended the season in the top 20 in the ISU World Standings with a Seasonal Best score in the top 20 as well.
 In the ISU Seasonal World Standings, he was ranked 12th at the end of the 2014–2015 season and finished second in the Challenger Series rankings.

-aaron (center) at the 2014–15 Grand Prix of Figure Skating Final podium.